Afghans in Pakistan: Terrorism

 Afghan militants sometimes enter Pakistan's border regions for shelter.
 Due to Pakistan's porous border with Afghanistan, it is difficult for local authorities and security agencies to track the movement of Afghan militants into the country.
 In 2003, 246 Taliban were arrested in a Quetta hospital after they were wounded in Afghanistan: "Forty-seven of the arrested Afghani elements have been handed over to the Afghan government, while the remaining detainees are being investigated by the security apparatus".
 After the Soviet invasion of Afghanistan in the late 1970s, Pakistan's government under Zia-ul-Haq (in conjunction with the United States and Saudi Arabia) supported Afghan mujahideen forces with weapons to fight the Soviet-backed Afghan government.
 Operation Cyclone is regarded as contributing to the start of militant activities in Pakistan's tribal areas.

-In the past, American drone attacks in Pakistan often targeted members of militant groups (the Haqqani network, Hezb-e-Islami, the Taliban, al-Qaida, Chechens, the Islamic Movement of Uzbekistan and East Turkestan Islamic Movement amongst others) hiding in Pakistan's bordering tribal areas, near Afghan refugee camps.
+In the past, American drone attacks in Pakistan often targeted members of militant groups (the Haqqani network, Hezb-e-Islami, the Taliban, al-Qaeda, the Islamic Movement of Uzbekistan, and East Turkestan Islamic Movement, etc.) hiding in Pakistan's bordering tribal areas, near Afghan refugee camps.
 Several Afghan refugees have been charged by Pakistani authorities with terrorism-related activities in Pakistan.
 The 2009 Lahore police academy attacks, blamed on the Pakistani militant groups (Fedayeen al-Islam and Tehrik-i-Taliban Pakistan), involved one Afghan who received a 10-year sentence.
 In the 2011 Dera Ghazi Khan bombings, a teenaged Afghan boy (Fida Hussain) from the tribal areas was arrested as a suspect.
 A group of militants was involved in the 2015 Camp Badaber attack.
 Several Afghans have been captured while attempting to recruit and smuggle people for militancy in Afghanistan.
 Rehman Malik, the former interior minister of Pakistan has commented this about Afghan refugees:

 Pakistan has long sheltered Afghan refugees [but they are now acting] against Pakistan.
 (Afghan) nationals will not be allowed to carry out criminal activities (here).
 There will be complete restriction on the movement of Afghan refugees in Balochistan and KP.
 We have given a one-month deadline to illegal immigrants to get their refugee cards.
 Otherwise, they will be arrested.